niftylab/laygo2/docs_workspace/docs_sphinx/source/overview.md

 # laygo2 User Guide

 ## Introduction
-This user guide is provided to help the use of LAYGO2, a layout scripting and automatic generation framework.
+This guide is provided to help the use of LAYGO2, a layout scripting and automatic generation framework.
-LAYGO, the previous version of LAYGO2, is developed for one of layout generation engines in Berkeley Analog Generator2 (BAG2), and LAYGO2 extends the LAYGO's functions and capabilities.
+LAYGO, the previous version of LAYGO2, is developed as one of layout generation engines in Berkeley Analog Generator2 (BAG2), and LAYGO2 extends the origial LAYGO's functions and capabilities.
 LAYGO2 can be launched either in standalone mode or in combination with BAG2.

-**LAYGO2 is optimized to IC layout generations in the following conditions.**
+**LAYGO2 is aiming to achive the following goals:**

-1. Automations and reuse of layout design flow.
+* Automated layout creation.

-1. Parameter-based layout generation.
+* Parameterized layout generation.

-1. Layout in advanced processes (e.g. FinFET CMOS).
+* Layout automation in advanced technologies such as FinFET.

-1. Code-based layout generation.
+* Code-based, reuse-centric layout generation.

 **The major features supported by both LAYGO and LAYGO2 are summarized below:**